Morning after pill

 When and how to restart your regular hormonal contraception

-If Levonelle (levonorgestrel 1.5mg) is taken, then your pills are to be continued, a new ring is to be inserted, or a new patch applied within 12 hours of taking your morning after pill.
+If Levonelle (levonorgestrel 1.5mg) is taken, then your pills are to be continued, a new contraceptive ring is to be inserted, or new contraceptive patch applied within 12 hours of taking your morning after pill.
 Hormonal contraception cannot be relied upon to provide contraception in the same menstrual cycle after Levonelle has been taken and an additional barrier method of contraception (condoms or caps) should be used for seven days with the patch, the ring, and the combined pill (nine days for Qlaira), and for two days with the progestogen-only pill.

 If ellaOne is taken, you should wait for five days after taking ellaOne before taking your pill, inserting a new ring, or applying a new patch.
 Additional barrier contraception should be used during these 5 days and after re-starting hormonal contraception: with the patch, the ring, and the combined pill for seven days (nine days for Qlaira), and with the progestogen-only pill for two days.Buy treatment